Sections Of This Article

 A society overly focused on individuality might struggle to foster a shared identity or sense of cohesion.
 This can lead to feelings of fragmentation, a loss of collective purpose, or an identity crisis, impacting social unity and the functionality of a society.

-Overemphasis on Self-Centeredness: While individuality encourages self-expression, an excessive focus on oneself can lead to selfishness or egocentrism.
+Overemphasis on Self-Centeredness: While individuality and self-esteem encourages self-expression, an excessive focus on oneself can lead to selfishness or egocentrism.
 Prioritizing personal needs or desires while ignoring the well-being of others can strain relationships and hinder cooperation in communities.
 Too much use of ego also results in lower performance in the arts, where self-indulgence is known to worsen the quality of creative output.

 Balancing the Advantages and Disadvantages: